Thu289/Facetory/docs/facial-makeup-filter-report.md

+# Abstract

+This report documents the design and implementation of a real-time facial makeup system that transforms reference styles into reusable assets and applies them consistently across static images and live video.
+The pipeline combines semantic segmentation for region isolation, landmark-guided mesh warping for geometric alignment, and adaptive alpha attenuation to preserve high-frequency details while suppressing skin-tone shifts.
+The resulting workflow enables creators to author filters from exemplar portraits, preview the outcome immediately, and deploy the same effect to camera feeds with minimal latency.

+# Report Layout

+- Chapter 1 outlines the problem context, reviews related work, and summarises the project contributions.
+- Chapter 2 introduces the theoretical foundations and technology stack that underpin the solution.
+- Chapter 3 details the system design, including modular architecture, data flow, and the attenuation methodology.
+- Chapter 4 explains the implementation of the creation and application stages and evaluates performance.
+- Chapter 5 discusses limitations, future enhancements, and concluding remarks.
+- Appendices provide supplementary code samples, figures, and dataset notes.

 # Chapter 1 – Introduction

 The convergence of augmented reality and computer vision has created a fertile ground for digital cosmetics, yet achieving photorealistic makeup overlays remains a challenging problem.
 Traditional approaches based on global colour transforms or handcrafted shaders frequently yield unnatural tones, ignore the anatomical nuances of each facial region, and fail to generalise across varied illumination or skin tones.
 The project documented in this report addresses these shortcomings by devising an end-to-end pipeline that extracts fine-grained RGBA masks from exemplar images, stores the resulting assets, and applies them to live camera feeds or static photographs with a physically inspired blending model.
 The following sections situate the problem, review related work, and highlight the main contributions.